 Known as Florida’s hottest new restaurant concept to hit the fast-casual dining scene, Bolay was founded in 2016 by Chris Gannon and his father Tim, co-founder of Outback Steakhouse.
-We strive to offer chef-inspired meals that are not only delicious but also nutrient rich and 100% gluten-free.
-The GFFS certified gluten-free menu makes eating healthy more exciting and fun while also prioritizing fresh ingredients.
+We strive to offer chef-inspired meals that are not only delicious but also nutrient rich and gluten friendly.
+The GFFS certified gluten friendly menu makes eating healthy more exciting and fun while also prioritizing fresh ingredients.

 “We have big, bold plans to take Bolay across the country and make strides every day to achieve these goals,” continued Gannon.
 “We are so appreciative of the support the South Florida Business Journal has given us this year and look forward to expanding and introducing the world to the Bolay brand and its unique culture.”